torbsd/torbsd.github.io/faq.md

 package on FreeBSD, for instance, the user just has to type "pkg install rsync."
 For OpenBSD, it's just "pkg_add rsync."
-NetBSD's [pkgsrc](http://www.netbsd.org/docs/pkgsrc/) also maintains simple syntax, and happens to run on a variety of other operating systems.
+NetBSD's [pkgsrc](http://www.netbsd.org/docs/pkgsrc/) also maintains simple syntax, and happens to to be portable to a variety of other operating systems.

 The important principle is to minimize the operating system footprint, including daemons listening, applications installed, etc. If it's a Tor relay, it should not be multi-user system, and not a file server, web server, etc. Use the default shell, use the base utilities as opposed to third-party applications, keep the attack surface minimized.
+On that final point, virtualization tends to __increase__ that attack surface, not decrease it.

 With a little time and patience, running a BSD relay shouldn't be an insurmoutable task for any Linux user beyond those brand-new to computing.
 For someone comfortable in the shell, editing files, and so on, it is simple enough.

-## "Why did Tor Browser Bundle work start with OpenBSD?
-On the desktop at least, isn't FreeBSD more popular?" ##
+##"Why did Tor Browser Bundle work start with OpenBSD?
+On the desktop at least, isn't FreeBSD more popular?"##

 FreeBSD may very well be more widely used, but operating system usage statistics are wildly untrustworthy.